 Delbeek went on to explain that he has used this method for short periods of time in the last couple of years, but not exclusively.
-He administered 3 ml. of 95% ethanol to a 600-gallon reef system each day for three days.
-He stated that within one week, his nitrate and phosphate levels dropped by almost 50% and the skimmate produced by the system's skimmers increased and appeared much darker.
-He went on to say: "Since I measure various parameters on a weekly basis, I only dose with ethanol if the nitrate or phosphate start to climb; I aim for nitrate (NO3) levels below 5 mg/L and phosphate (PO4) below 0.05 mg/L."
+He administered 3 mL of 95 percent ethanol to a 600-gallon reef system every day for three days.
+He stated that within one week, his nitrate and phosphate levels dropped by almost 50 percent and the skimmate produced by the system's skimmers increased and appeared much darker.
+"Since I measure various parameters on a weekly basis, I only dose with ethanol if the nitrate or phosphate start to climb; I aim for nitrate levels below 5 mg/L and phosphate below 0.05 mg/L," Delbeek adds.

 - .1 tsp.

 If you choose to use 80 proof (40 percent alcohol) vodka, the equivalent dosage for a 100-gallon tank would be about:

 - .04 oz.

 That's a pretty small amount.
 It's important to note that Delbeek administered his 3 mL dose once each day for three days in a row.

 Researcher Heinz Mahler reported that he experimented with the Vodka Method with a 100-gallon tank.
 He started dosing the tank daily with 3.75 mL of vodka, gradually increasing the dosage to 9 mL per day over a period of six weeks.